Links on Android Authority may earn us a commission. Learn more.

 - Let the website work its magic for a bit.

-- Use the sliders on the left and right to select the area you want to keep as your phone ringtone.
+- Use the left and right sliders to select the area you want to keep as your phone ringtone.

 - Pick whether you want to fade in or out.
 Also, select the duration of your fade.

 - Follow the steps in the first section of this article to set the audio as your ringtone song.

 You probably hear notification sounds more often than ringtones, so you might also want to customize this audio.
 Notification sounds can be created the same way you do ringtones.
 You must follow the instructions below once you are ready to pick your notification sound.

 - Open the Settings app on your Android phone.